 Recently, while I was in my Economics 102 class; my professor was discussing the time she spent in the Philippines with her family for 2 months during the summer of her Sophomore year transitioning to her Junior year of college.
-This was a part of our lesson on differing “economic growths”.
-She was telling us, that she had always been interested in listening to the news and also reading news articles on global affairs.
+This was a part of our lesson on differing “economic growths” amongst countries.
+She was telling us that she had always been interested in listening to the news and also reading news articles on global affairs.
+This would certainly be a lesson I never forgot.

 Certainly then, she must have expected that her trip to her family’s home country would be one of interesting encounters and experiences.